Dr. Diana Kanzira Atwine MBChB, MMed

 Dr Atwine is the current Permanent Secretary of the Uganda Ministry of Health following appointment by the President of Uganda.
 She is a Physician with specialty in Internal Medicine.
 Dr Atwine was previously a senior researcher in HIV and infectious diseases at the Joint Clinical Research Center (JCRC) for more than 10 years and served as Director at the Presidential Health Monitoring Unit of State House from 2009.
 Dr Atwine has skills in leadership and management from various institutions and is passionate about clinical care and medical ethics in practice as well as contributing to ensuring quality, accessible, equitable, available health services to all Ugandans.

-Professor Ged Byrne, Director of Education & Quality
+Professor Ged Byrne, Director of Global Engagements, HEE

 Professor Ged Byrne is a surgical oncologist by profession and continues to practice on a part time basis.
 Having graduated in Manchester in 1989, he trained in Manchester, Scotland, India and the West Midlands returning to Manchester as a clinical lecturer in 1997.